-- Max DTI is 50%
+- Max DTI is 50%.

 - Gift funds are allowed, the borrower must contribute at least 5% from their own funds on Primary and Second Home and at least 10% on Investment.
 Gift funds are not allowed for CLTV above 80% on Investment property.

 - Power of Attorney are prohibited.

+- Cash out transactions are not allowed.